-The standard rate of corporation tax applied to reported profit is 19% (2022: 19%) following the substantive enactment of the Finance Act 2017.
-The UK government latest legislation sets the headline rate of UK corporation tax at 19%.
-An increase in the UK corporation tax rate from 19% to 25% (effective 1 April 2023) was substantively enacted on 24 May 2021.
+The standard rate of corporation tax applied to reported profit is 25% (2023: 19%) following the substantive enactment of the Finance Act 2017.
+The UK government latest legislation sets the headline rate of UK corporation tax at 25%.

-A potential deferred tax asset of £43,413,000 (2022: £41,630,000) for tax losses, decelerated capital allowances, lease income not taxable and non-cash elements of pension and other provisions has not been recognised because it is not considered probable that the asset will crystallise in the foreseeable future.
+A potential deferred tax asset of £53,500,000 (2023: £43,413,000) for tax losses, decelerated capital allowances, lease income not taxable and non-cash elements of pension and other provisions has not been recognised because it is not considered probable that the asset will crystallise in the foreseeable future.

-13 Intangible assets
+14 Intangible assets